 This experimental specification has areas that require additional experience and measurement.
-Results of such work may lead to modifications and enhancements of protocol mechanisms defined in this document.
-See Section 15 for specific, known issues that are in need of further work during development, implementation, and prototype deployment.
+It is NOT RECOMMENDED for deployment beyond experimental situations.
+Results of experimentation may lead to modifications and enhancements of protocol mechanisms defined in this document.
+See Section 15 for specific, known issues that are in need of further work during development, implementation, and experimentation.